Colin Tennant, 3rd Baron Glenconner: Mustique island

 After purchasing the Caribbean island of Mustique in 1958, Tennant built a new village for its inhabitants, planted coconut palms, vegetables, and fruit, and developed the fisheries.

-In 1960, the British royal yacht Britannia carried Princess Margaret and her new husband, now Lord Snowdon, on a honeymoon cruise around the Caribbean.
+In 1960, the British royal yacht Britannia carried Princess Margaret and her husband, now Lord Snowdon, on a honeymoon cruise around the Caribbean.
 The royal couple visited Mustique to accept a wedding gift from Tennant, a plot of land on which the Princess was to build her holiday retreat, Les Jolies Eaux.

 The cost of running Mustique depleted Glenconner's family fortune, and he was obliged to take on business partners.
-Eventually, he went into self-exile on St. Lucia, where, assisted by Iranian investors, he built and for many years ran the "Bang Between the Pitons" restaurant.
-After about three years, the restaurant, constructed as "an almost exact copy of Messel's stage set for the 1950s Broadway musical House of Flowers," went bankrupt.
+Eventually, he went into self-exile on St. Lucia, where assisted by Iranian investors, he built and for many years ran the "Bang Between the Pitons" restaurant.
+After about three years, the restaurant, constructed as "an almost exact copy of Oliver Messel's stage set for the 1950s Broadway musical House of Flowers", went bankrupt.
 It was eventually resurrected by the Hilton chain of hotels as the Jalousie Bar, part of the Jalousie Resort.

 Glenconner and his involvement in Mustique has been the subject of multiple documentaries.
 In 1971, he was interviewed by Alan Whicker for an episode of Whicker's World set on the island.
-In 2000, a documentary by Joseph Bullman was made, titled The Man Who Bought Mustique, that included Glenconner's first visit to Mustique since his exile.
+In 2000, a documentary by Joseph Bullman, titled The Man Who Bought Mustique, included Glenconner's first visit to Mustique since his exile.
 According to a reviewer, Tennant's "occasionally dictatorial manner" was "amply displayed" in the documentary.
-To describe Tennant, he wrote, "you had to imagine your most crotchety uncle on his worst day and magnify that tenfold."
+To describe Tennant, he wrote, "You had to imagine your most crotchety uncle on his worst day and magnify that tenfold."

 Later life

 In 1963, his father, the 2nd Baron Glenconner, sold the family business to Consolidated Gold Fields, and Tennant suddenly inherited £1 million.
-At first father and son were retained as chairman and deputy chairman, but after his father's retirement in 1967, Tennant failed to become chairman and resigned.
-Over the years the Tennants became significant landowners as well as industrialists.
+At first, father and son were retained as chairman and deputy chairman, but after his father's retirement in 1967, Tennant failed to become chairman and resigned.
+The Tennants became significant landowners and industrialists over the years.
 Part of their land was in the West Indies, including a neglected 15,000 acres in Trinidad.